New digital ecosystems are emerging in many traditional industries. This can be a threat to your business. Or a real opportunity.

 What are the potential dangers?

 Incumbents can disrupt the market.
 They can also lose market share in the process.
 The real risk though is becoming a slow mover in a fast-changing market.
-We are talking of both B2C and B2B markets
+We are talking of both B2C and B2B markets.
+Companies that fail to adapt can become victims of digital disruption.

 What is going to work?